Elie Mystal Calls For An End To SCOTUS 'Random Wheel Of Death'

-Category: World Politics Hits: 5Not that Elie Mystal has ever been one to mince words, but I was not expecting him to gift me with the mental image of Jon Tester getting chased by a caribou.
+Category: World Politics Hits: 6Not that Elie Mystal has ever been one to mince words, but I was not expecting him to gift me with the mental image of Jon Tester getting chased by a caribou.
 Let me back up.
 Mystal, justice correspondent for The Nation, and Fellow at Type Media Center gave us some real talk about why Supreme Court Justice Stephen Breyer needs to retire, and retire yesterday.
 John Berman mentioned Mystal's extensive piece on the same topic in The Nation, but asked him, "You say it would be malpractice for him not to step down now.
 Why?"
 "We can't keep allowing the random wheel of death to choose how our laws are interpreted.
 This is a mistake that liberals, more than conservatives, make over and over again.
 They view themselves as indispensable.
 They view themselves as irreplaceable, and then they DIE," Mystal said.
 "As all humans must, they die, but they die at inopportune times where their replacements are picked by presidents of the opposite party and it's one of the big reasons we now have a Supreme Court that is slanted towards justices picked by Republican presidents, as opposed to justices picked by Democratic presidents."

 Read more https://crooksandliars.com/2021/06/elie-mystal-stephen-breyer